mletkin/numerobis/README.md

 2. Generated code should always be changable
 The generator produces methods with default implementations.
 The implementation may ge changed, the generator should never change the implementation after generation.
 Deleted methods will be generated again.
+3. The generated code performs no null checks.
+This is important when dealing with collections.
+A collection object should never contain a null value.

 ## Usage
 Add the following to the plugin section of your pom.xml